 Set in the fictitious Hungry Ear Coffee House, “Off Beat Cinema” is currently hosted by hepcat beatniks – “Bird The Painter” (artist/event planner Tony Billoni); and “The Mysterious Zelda” (actress Constance Caldwell) – and “Theodore” ( photographer/writer and movie maven Jeffrey Roberts), plus an eclectic mix of weekly guests.
 Over the years, “Off Beat Cinema” has hosted celebrities including Doc Severinsen, Lauren Bacall, the late Taylor Negron, William Shatner, Robby Takac and the Goo Goo Dolls, Toronto’s Tragically Hip, Jamestown’s 10,000 Maniacs, and Ani DiFranco, to name a few.

 The background music for the show is performed by local musicians David Kane’s Them Jazzbeards.
-Kane will be featured in this special episode.
 The program consistently supports Western New York musicians, artists, filmmakers, and organizations, giving them exposure on a national platform.
 They include the creators of FilmDumpster.com and the Buffalo Dreams Fantastic Film Festival.

 “Off Beat Cinema” delivers the good, the bad, and the foreign, showcasing campy sci-fi classics as diverse as “Teenagers from Outer Space” to classic “art films” such as “Rashomon”; with silent film greats like Charlie Chaplin’s “The Gold Rush.”